jandsnadell/morsecoderpico/README.md

 If not, find an IDE that does.
 If it runs the same error, but the module is "morse", or "blinkboard", make sure morse.py, and blinkboard.py are in your CIRCUITPY drive.

-If the rest works, but the button doesn't, check that the wires are in the right pins, and your script knows it.
+If the rest works, but the button doesn't, check that the wires are in the right pins, and that your script knows it.